Skixie/Diskripper/README.md

 - Copy the SAM, SYSTEM and SECURITY hive files in one command

 ## Usage
-Diskripper can be used with te following commands
+Diskripper can be used with the following commands

 - ``--command dir``, which can make a directory listing of the provided image file.<br>
 Example: